Plant Diversity Co.

 Seeding Rate: 60 Ibs/acre SKU: 2000 Ib Tote

-Seed Tag: Click Here
+Seed Tag: Click here

 Inoculant Required: Learn More

-FCC Financing is now available for 2023-2024 seed purchases.
+FCC Financing is available for 2024-2025 seed purchases.

 See below for the most frequently asked questions regarding the Full Season Cover.